 Best Boat Insurance Providers

-Because boat insurance is a specialty type of insurance, you’ll find a few insurers in our roundup that may not be household names.
-In the boating industry, some have become nearly legendary.
+Because boat insurance is a specialty type of insurance, you’ll find a few insurers in Benzinga’s roundup that may not be household names, but in the boating industry, some have become nearly legendary.

-BoatUS and GEICO have teamed up to bring you boat insurance policies that serviced by boating experts and backed by the nation’s 2nd largest auto insurance company.
-Choose from agreed hull value, ACV or liability-only coverage with add-ons like dock contract liability, fishing guide coverage and ice and freezing repair.
+BoatUS and GEICO have teamed up to bring you boat insurance policies that are serviced by boating experts and backed by the nation’s second-largest auto insurance company.
+Choose from agreed hull value, actual cash value (ACV) or liability-only coverage with add-ons like dock contract liability, fishing guide coverage and ice and freezing repair.

-It also provides Unlimited Freshwater and Unlimited Salt Water Towing coverages.
+It also provides coverage for unlimited freshwater and unlimited saltwater towing.
 Both offer 50% cost coverage for dock-to-dock tows for repairs.
-Freshwater coverage starts at $85 per year, while Saltwater begins at $159 each year.
+Freshwater coverage starts at $85 per year, while saltwater begins at $159 each year.

-Owners of classic cars are probably familiar with Hagerty or may even have a car insured with this specialty insurer.
-Owners of classic boats have special needs that won’t be well-addressed by some boat insurance policies, particularly those that utilize actual cash value to determine coverage limits.
+Owners of classic cars are probably familiar with Hagerty or may even have a car insured with the specialty insurer.
+Owners of classic boats have special needs that won’t be well-addressed by some boat insurance policies, particularly those that use actual cash value to determine coverage limits.